Ramadan moon sighted in Saudi Arabia, holy month amid coronavirus begins on Friday

 The Ramadan crescent moon has been sighted in Saudi Arabia, meaning the holy month will officially begin on Friday, according to an official announcement from the Kingdom’s Supreme Court.

-The sighting of the moon was confirmed by a team of astronomy observers in Saudi Arabia’s Hautat Sudair, a small village located 140 km north of the capital Riyadh.
-(Supplied)
+The sighting of the moon was confirmed by a team of astronomy observers in Saudi Arabia’s Hautat Sudair, a small village located at an intersection between Riyadh, Sudair, and Qassim, 140 km north of the capital Riyadh.

 Muslims around the world will experience this year's #Ramadan under some form of lockdown due to #coronavirus.
 Here is a country-by-country list of restrictions on the month's communal traditions:https://t.co/IbjonP0l35 pic.twitter.com/Itznz2yzgV— Al Arabiya English (@AlArabiya_Eng) April 23, 2020

 This year’s Ramadan is markedly different as many Muslims will not be able to experience the communal traditions of Ramadan due to the restrictions on movement and social gathering imposed in Islamic and Muslim-majority countries across the world following the coronavirus pandemic.

 While Muslims are still expected to fast between sunrise and sunset, religious authorities in key Islamic countries including Saudi Arabia and the UAE have ordered that prayers be done at home to prevent the virus from spreading via communal gatherings in mosques.